JBarnbeck/Augmenting-Masterpieces/publications.md

  http://www.museumsetc.com/blogs/news/14976761-museums-and-visitor-photography-call-for-papers
 "... proposals for both chapters and case studies from museum and gallery professionals, academics, photographers, artists and other visual practitioners.
 Proposals from those with practical experience of evaluating and assessing outcomes in this field area are particularly welcome."

-- Journal for Artistic Research www.jar-online.net
+- Journal for Artistic Research & Research Catalogue www.jar-online.net
+  www.researchcatalogue.net/

 - ARlab AR[t] magazine
   www.arlab.nl